 On the whole we recommend a cold delicate wash for more gentle cleaning, or specialist dry cleaning.
 Hot washing at anything above 86°F could cause color fading.
 As with all natural cottons there is a significant degree of shrinkage in the print process and in the use you may have for the material.
 Please accept 2-3 % shrinkage in the X and Y directions.
 To compensate, we suggest to allow a margin of shrinking in your design.
 Do this by adding more bleed area in your design.
 It is not an exact science and we cannot predict exactly how one lot of cotton prints will shrink to the next.

-The opportunities to design your own cotton fabric are endless.
-Use the light Lima Cotton to make a pair of seasonal pajamas.
+The opportunities to print your own custom cotton fabric are endless.
+Use the light custom cotton fabric to make a pair of seasonal pajamas.
 Due to the moisture-wicking abilities, it can lock in heat as well as draw it away from the body, so bedtime will always be comfortable no matter what the weather.
 Use the Cotton Twill, which is slightly thicker, to use for upholstery, scatter cushions or your craft projects.

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.